RedTeamShanks/Network-Traffic-Capture-and-Protocol-Analysis-Using-Wireshark/README.md

 Security implication: Credentials can be intercepted by an on-path attacker; use FTPS or SFTP instead.

 4) HTTP
-What to capture for evidence: GET requests and HTTP/1.1 200 OK responses (for example http://neverssl.com).
+What to capture for evidence: GET requests and HTTP/1.1 200 OK responses (for example http://example.com).
 Security implication: HTTP is unencrypted; all content and headers are visible in the capture.

----

-## Capture Details
-- Capture duration: Approximately 1-2 minutes
-- Capture type: Live capture on active network interface
-- Total packets captured: [total packet count from Wireshark]
-- File: `YourName_Task5_MultiProtocolCapture.pcap`

 ---